Waldrop29/FirstHTML/README.md

 3. Click the "Add" button or press the "Enter" key to add the item to the list.
 4. To remove an item, click the "Delete" button next to the item.

+## Animation
+- Has user freindly animation that makes using the app all the more fun
+- Feel free to customize the animation.

 ## Customization

 You can customize the appearance of the app by modifying the CSS styles in the `groceries.css` file.
 Consider changing: